bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Session-25.md

 ---
 ## Session 25
 [Post-Calamity](Post-Calamity)

-## Ideas
-* Spirits of the dead in the burial cavern to the south that has been sealed for an eternity.
-* Meet with a Captain Talson to potentialy get info and get access to the site which is otherwise blocked by the city.
-* There is contention with the Church over what to do with the site.
-They think it is an abomination and should be destroyed.
-This is led by Cardinal Aolfi, some members of the Government also want the problem dealt with as well.
-City has it on lockdown though.
-* There have been murders similarly.
-* Need a book / lore to prove that the site didn't have religous significance.
-Predates the religion.
-* Minotaur in the Catacombs, a riddling master.
-* *"I don’t have eyes, But once I did see.
-I once had thoughts, Now white and empty."*
 ## Calphion 09 Winter -
 * Calphion militia have blockaded the bay, we will start there next time.
 * Made it into the city, were stopped and informed of quarantine, given passes for 36 hours.